mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-first-guide.md

 :::info Exercise

 Try to add a check constraint to the JSON column too.
 The embeddable helps ensure your application won't get exposed to unknown properties, or be able to enter unknown properties into the database.
 However, direct queries to your database may insert objects that won't have the required shape.
-Worse still, they may set the same properties, but with a diferent data type inside.
+Worse still, they may set the same properties, but with a different data type inside.
 That may ultimately crash your application if read out.
 A check constraint that at least checks the known properties will remove any possibility of that.

 :::